rytilahti/python-miio/README.md

 It may take a few minutes before the robot responds to commands after it connected to the wifi network, especially if you block its internet access.

+The token does not change by configuring wifi.
+All subsequent commands must be sent to the IP that the robot obtains via DHCP from your router.

 ### Setting the fanspeed

 ```